jonashrem/docs/guides/plugins/plugins/api/multi-inventory.md

 ### ERP System as Single-Source-of-Truth

-MultiInventory is intended to be used as an interface between Shopware and your resource management software.
+Multi-Inventory is intended to be used as an interface between Shopware and your resource management software.
 This means that Shopware will only calculate availability of Products based on your Warehouse configuration, and only changes stocks of a Warehouse, when an order is created.
 This is to prevent oversales, while also making your system the single source of truth - making it easier to maintain both systems at the same time.

 ### Product Availability